muldjord/skyscraper/README.md

 * LOCAL: `-s import` (imports resources into the local cache from the `~/.skyscraper/import` folder.
 Read more about this [here](import/README.md))
 * LOCAL: `-s esgamelist` (Scrapes and caches data from an EmulationStation gamelist.xml located at `/home/[user]/RetroPie/roms/[platform]/gamelist.xml` or `~/.skyscraper/import/gamelist.xml`)
 ##### For generating a game list with composited artwork
-* GENERATE: `-s localdb` (Generates a game list by combining cached resources.
-Read more [here](docs/LOCALDBCACHE.md))

-...
-More scraping sources will be added in future releases!
+Skyscraper will generate a game list and composite artwork as described in `~/.skyscraper/artwork.xml` if you leave out the `-s` option entirely.
+Read more about the localdb resource cache [here](docs/LOCALDBCACHE.md))

 ## Patreon
 Yes, [I have one](https://www.patreon.com/muldjord).
 Absolutely NOT a requirement if you want to use Skyscraper!
 But there it is.
 And please understand that becoming a patron does in no way give you any special say in what features I work on or how I develop Skyscraper in the future.
 It will be seen as an appreciative gesture, nothing else. :)